 Enrollment Status

-Students on field study or exchange will be considered full-time students for the purpose of educational loan obligations.
-If, for other valid reasons, certification of student status is necessary, the central records office will prepare a letter bearing the College seal.
+Students on exchange will be considered fulltime students for the purpose of educational loan obligations.
+If, for other valid reasons, certification of student status is necessary, the central records office will prepare a letter bearing the college seal.